Our American Journey: James Weldon Johnson Pens the Negro National Anthem

 At the age of 28, James Weldon Johnson (1871–1938) began to pen a poem which would become one of the most celebrated hymns of all time.
-Johnson was not only a writer, but also a lawyer, teacher, United States diplomat, and the author of “Lift Every Voice and Sing,” known as the Negro National Anthem.
-He became the first African-American to pass the bar in the state of Florida, and also served as executive secretary of the NAACP from 1920-1930.
+Johnson was not only a writer, but also a lawyer, teacher, United States diplomat, and was one of the leading figures in the birth of the Harlem Renaissance.
+Johnson is the author of “Lift Every Voice and Sing,” known as The Negro National Anthem.

 VOICE OF A PEOPLE, SONG OF A NATION

-After receiving his bachelor’s and law degrees, Johnson balanced dual careers as educator and lawyer, while also writing poetry.
-In 1900, at the age of 29, he was asked to speak at an observance at the Florida school where he was principal, but chose to write a piece instead.
-That piece became what we now know as Lift Every Voice and Sing.
+James Weldon Johnson was born on June 17, 1871, in Jacksonville, Florida to James Johnson and Helen Louise Dillet Johnson, a native of Nassau, Bahamas.
+After receiving his bachelor’s and law degrees, he became the first African-American to pass the bar in the state of Florida.
+Johnson balanced dual careers as educator and lawyer, while also writing poetry.
+In 1900, at the age of 29, he was asked to speak at an observance at the Florida school where he was principal but chose to write a piece instead.
+That piece became what we now know as Lift Ev’ry Voice and Sing.

 Said James Weldon Johnson –